 This 12.8-mile four-wheel-drive trail along a fern- and pine-clad narrow ridge was named after George Munro, manager of the Lanai Ranch Company, who began a reforestation program in the 1950s to restore the island's much-needed watershed.
 The trail climbs Lanaihale (House of Lanai), which, at 3,370 feet, is the island's highest point; on clear days you'll be treated to a panorama of canyons and almost all the Hawaiian Islands.
 The road gets very muddy, and trade winds can be strong.
 Watch for sheer drop-offs, and keep an eye out for hikers.
 You can also hike the Munro Trail, although it's steep, the ground is uneven, and there's no water.
-From the Four Seasons Resort Lodge at Koele, head north on Highway 440 for 1¼ miles, then turn right onto Cemetery Road.
+From the Four Seasons Resort Lodge at Koele (currently closed), head north on Highway 440 for 1¼ miles, then turn right onto Cemetery Road.
 Keep going until you're headed downhill on the main dirt road.
 It's a one-way road, but you may meet jeeps coming from the opposite direction.